totoleon/AwsPolicy/README.md

-# A small package that helps modifying AWS policies as an object
+# A package that helps modifying AWS policies as an object

 AWS SDKs provides a wide availbility allowing automation and codifying your infrastructure.
 However, minipulating policies are not in a good control, because they are treated as a whole block of String.